Grimshire/AdamsSharepointDebugger/README.md

 ## 2. Lists

- With the stie URL stored on teh right, check Lists on the right, and press "Get Results".
+ With the stie URL stored on the right, check Lists on the right, and press "Get Results".
 Adam's SharePoint Debugger will now retrieve  all available lists from the site.

 ## 3. Items